ValdemarGr/blog/site/blog/2023-11-20-simplifying-functional-crud-route.md

 :::info
 Haxl is optimistic since it assumes (hopes) that every instance of a data source fetch is the same number of flatMaps away from the root.
-If the number of flatMaps is indeterministic then Haxl can provide poor batching:
+If the number of flatMaps is indeterministic then Haxl may produce poor batches:
 ```scala
 fetchA.flatMap{ _ =>
   if (randomBoolean()) Hxl.unit.flatMap(_ => fetchB)